Gambling in New Jersey: Casino gambling

-As of 2019, New Jersey has nine casinos, all in Atlantic City.
-In 2011, they employed about 33 thousand, had 28.5 million visitors, made $3.4 billion in gambling revenue, and paid $278 million in taxes.
-They are regulated by the New Jersey Casino Control Commission and New Jersey Division of Gaming Enforcement.
+As of 2019, New Jersey had nine casinos, all in Atlantic City.
+In 2011, they employed about 33,000 people, had 28.5 million visitors, made $3.4 billion in gambling revenue, and paid $278 million in taxes.
+The casinos are regulated by the New Jersey Casino Control Commission and New Jersey Division of Gaming Enforcement.

 New Jersey Lottery

-The New Jersey Lottery currently offers eight lottery draw games, which are sold by retailers around the state, including the numbers game style Pick-3 and Pick-4, the keno-style Quick Draw, the lotto-style Jersey Cash 5, 5 Card Cash, and Pick-6 Xtra, and the multistate games Mega Millions and Powerball.
+The New Jersey Lottery currently offers eight lottery draw games, which are sold by retailers around the state, including the numbers game style Pick-3 and Pick-4, the keno-style Quick Draw, Cash Pop, the lotto-style Jersey Cash 5, and Pick-6 Xtra, and the multistate games Mega Millions and Powerball.
 The state also sells scratch card instate games.
 The games are overseen by the New Jersey Lottery Commission, and the revenue goes to prizes (59%), education (34%), retailers' commissions (6%), and administrative costs (1%).

 In 2017, a new law was signed that allowed a percentage of lottery profits to help support the public-employee pension system for teachers, police, fire personnel and other public employees for a period of 30 years.
-As of June 30 2022, the lottery had contributed $1.074 billion in profits to support the public-employee pension system.
+As of June 30, 2022, the lottery had contributed $1.074 billion in profits to support the public-employee pension system.